pulumi/pulumi-hugo/themes/default/content/docs/concepts/projects/_index.md

 ---
-title_tag: "Intro to Pulumi: Projects"
+title_tag: "Pulumi concepts: Projects"
-title: "Projects"
 meta_desc: A Pulumi project is any folder which contains a Pulumi.yaml file.
 Learn about how to use Pulumi projects, as well as example use cases.
+title: Projects
+h1: Projects
 menu:
   concepts:
     identifier: projects